Marc Blucas: Career

 Blucas's first television role was in the television movie Inflammable, made in 1995.
 From there, he found roles in both television and film.
 He starred as the Basketball Hero in Gary Ross's Pleasantville (1998).
 However, Blucas landed his first major role in 1999 as Agent Riley Finn in Buffy the Vampire Slayer.
 Initially, Blucas was certain that he had blown his audition and had left apologizing for having wasted creator Joss Whedon's time.
 Whedon asked him to audition again, and he received the part two weeks later.
 He played Buffy's love interest until 2000.

 After Blucas' departure from the series, he went on to act in such films as Summer Catch (2001), We Were Soldiers (2002), alongside Mel Gibson and Chris Klein, and First Daughter (2004), with Katie Holmes.
 His character in Summer Catch was based on real life Cape League baseball player Michael Macone.

 In 2007, Blucas began to land leading roles in films such as Thr3e and The Killing Floor.

 In February 2010, Blucas joined the cast of the ABC television drama pilot True Blue.

 Blucas was part of the regular cast of the USA Network show Necessary Roughness for the first two seasons, playing Matthew Donnelly.
 The series premiered on June 29, 2011.

 Personal life

-On July 25, 2009, Blucas married journalist Ryan Haddon, daughter of Dayle Haddon; they have two daughters, and Blucas is also stepfather to her two children from her first marriage to actor Christian Slater.
+On July 25, 2009, Blucas married journalist Ryan Haddon, daughter of Dayle Haddon.
+They have two daughters together and Blucas is the stepfather to Haddon's two children from her previous marriage to Christian Slater.
+Since 2012, Blucas has lived on a 15-acre farm in rural Pennsylvania.